Snehalgjrakas2027/NOVA-AI/README.md

 ## Contributors

-Mrunali Kodhe
+### 1.Mrunali Kodhe
-Snehal Rakas
+### 2.Snehal Rakas
-Musharrif Shaikh
+### 3.Musharrif Shaikh

 **Contact Information:**
-For any issues or feedback, please feel free to reach out to snehalgjrakas118@gmail.comor raise an issue in the GitHub repository.
+For any issues or feedback, please feel free to reach out to snehalgjrakas118@gmail.com raise an issue in the GitHub repository.

 ---